f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **hardware-device-fault          .1.3.6.1.4.1.12276.1.1.1.65536**

-This set of taps may indicate a fault with various hardware components on the rSeries applaince like CPUs or fans.
+This set of taps may indicate a fault with various hardware components on the rSeries appliance like CPUs or fans.
 Examine the trap for specific details of what subsystem has failed to determine the proper troubleshooting steps to persue.

 .. code-block:: bash